 The LCAP will focus on providing Social Emotional Learning opportunities for all grade levels.
-Stakeholder feedback was clear, that due to the recent wildfires and pandemic, our community and its students need support in dealing with Trauma.
+Stakeholder feedback was clear, that due to the recent wildfires and pandemic, our community and its students need support in dealing with trauma.
 Kenwood school teamed with the County Office to provide more classroom counseling as well as individual support.
+We will also offer trauma informed instruction to our teachers during the summer of 2023 in order to provide our teachers with the tools needed when supporting our students during these unprecedented times.